Skip to Content

 Plants can live for a few days without water if it’s not too hot.
 So watering them right before you leave can be enough if you’ll just be gone for a long weekend.

-shade your plants to help them retain moisture while you're on vacation
+Shade your plants to help them retain moisture while you're on vacation

 Tip: I’ve added, “water plants” to our vacation prep list to help you and me both.